 The Discipline is central to Trinity’s Ageing Research Theme and Trinity EngAGE: Ireland's global Centre for excellence in Ageing research.
 The Discipline is closely linked with The Irish Longitudinal Study on Ageing (TILDA), the Global Brain Health Institute, the Dementia Services Information and Development Centre and Trinity College Institute of Neuroscience.
 Strong partnerships with Old Age Psychiatry as well as many other multi-disciplinary departments in both clinical and academia settings also exist.
 The Discipline is highly engaged nationally and internationally.
 For example, findings from TILDA are directly informing and influencing Irish policy.
 We are highly engaged with the Irish Gerontological Society and the National Clinical Programme for OIder People.
 Internationally, the Discipline is well represented at SAPEA (Science Advice for Policy by European Academies), which is an integral part of the European Commission’s Scientific Advice Mechanism on Transforming the Future of Ageing.
 Other close international collaborations include the European Geriatric Medicine Society and the International Association for Geriatrics and Gerontology, amongst others.

-In addition to the undergraduate and postgraduate education and research, the Discipline has gained a strong reputation as an advocate for the understanding of ageing, both clinical and societal, and it's issues and implications.
+In addition to the undergraduate and postgraduate education and research, the Discipline has gained a strong reputation as an advocate for the understanding of ageing, both clinical and societal.
 There is also a strong awareness of the need to communicate research findings as a means of improving public awareness, practice and policy around ageing and the older person.

 At the Discipline of Medical Gerontology we are very proud of our culture of innovation and collaboration.
 We believe in strong partnerships that can deliver new ways of thinking to provide leadership for health strategies and will continue to expand our relationships with important players from all sectors of society to enhance this focus.